Artful Resolutions from Creative Souls

 “I pick things up from the ground.
 Sticks, leaves, lost buttons, feathers, wire.
 I pay attention to the small things.
 I listen to the swirling ruffle on a dress.
 I take pictures I think I will never use, always surprised when I find the secret stories in them.
 I paint furniture and I paint walls, no music playing, letting my thoughts free up with my movements.
 I read, and read, and read.
 I do lots of nothing.
 And those periods are some of the most inspirational for me.
 Ideas seem to stick harder.

-As for 2015, I have no idea where inspiration will be lurking.
+As for next year, I have no idea where inspiration will be lurking.
 I like that.” — D. Smith Kaich Jones

 “Cleaning your workspace is always a good idea as it often results in a surprising discovery that will eventually become a part of a future whole.
 I usually visit a flea market to find some rusty additions or just to look around.
 I also like to spoil myself with some little purchase, like new brushes or paints.
 After the shopping, I always look forward to working with my new buy.
 My advice is to look through art and photo albums, and even some children books, too.
 Don't forget nature with its colours and details.
 A piece of bark can be more inspiring than professionally printed papers.” — Olga Siedlecka